diogoaurelio/schedoscopeWiki/Configuring-Schedoscope.md

 Internally, Schedoscope uses Typesafe's [Akka framework](http://akka.io/).
 As a consequence, Schedoscope makes use of the [Typesafe Config Library](https://github.com/typesafehub/config) for configuration purposes.

-With that library, all configuration properties and their default values are stored in the file `reference.conf` on the classpath in the JSON-like HOCON format.
+Hence, all configuration properties and their default values are defined in and taken from the file `reference.conf` on the classpath in the JSON-like HOCON format.

 Individual instances of Schedoscope can override these properties.
 This can happen by either
 - putting a file `application.conf` onto the classpath or
-- setting the system property `-Dconfig.file` when launching the JVM.
+- setting the system property `-Dconfig.file` pointing to a conf file when launching the JVM.

 # Reference configuration